Let's Talk About Your Resume

-Be careful with any fancy formatting.
-Microsoft Word doc vs. PDF is still a 50/50 proposition – both work okay, but you must be careful with anything you put in either; indents are okay if they are simple and consistent, tabs should be avoided, no lines, no fancy or weird font (no matter how “cool” it looks, clients hate it), absolutely no pictures, no weird artwork, no colored text, colored background, or colored paper ever, no shading, watch bolding except for really important info (but be very careful with amount of bolding), no text color other than black, and no hidden keywords ever - in white or any other color.
+You should have both a Microsoft Word doc and a PDF version of your resume, but you must be careful with the formatting you use.
+Indents are okay if they are simple and consistent, tabs should be avoided, no lines, no fancy or weird font (no matter how “cool” it looks, clients hate it), absolutely no pictures, no weird artwork, no colored text, colored background, or colored paper ever, no shading, watch bolding except for really important info (but be very careful with amount of bolding), no text color other than black, and no hidden keywords ever - in white or any other color.

 Your Resume Length...

 What is too much or too little in today’s uber-competitive job market?
-We will share what we’ve learned from our clients and make sure yours is appropriate.
+We will share what we’ve learned from our clients about how to write an effective resume and make sure yours is appropriate.